When it comes to tourism in Belgium, Brussels gets a bad rap.

 Brussels is a vibrant city with a historic heart and a modern outlook.
 And the Eurostar service takes you from London St Pancras to Brussels Midi-Zuid in less than two and a half hours!

-When it comes to sightseeing, you still can’t beat a good old-fashioned guide book, or the website equivalent.
+When it comes to sightseeing, you still can’t beat a good old-fashioned guide book, tourismt website or blog post on things to do in Brussels.
 I won’t try to recreate that here but suggest that as well as the popular Gothic and baroque buildings of the Grand Place and surrounding narrow cobbled streets, the shiny Atomium housing a variety of exhibitions and the incomprehensibly mobbed corner where the Mannekin Pis resides you might want to look up Jeanneke Pis and Zinneke Pis – the squatting female and doggie equivalents of Mannekin, the Belgian Comic Strip Centre (and the Comic Strip walk that takes you past comics painted on the walls of a number of buildings), an amazing array of grand buildings such as the Cathedral of St Michael and St Gudula, the Bourse (stock exchange), the Royal Palace, the Basilique du Sacré Coeur and the architecture of art nouveau architect Victor Horta.
 Lovers of literature, art, history and even cars, will also appreciate several excellent museums in Brussels.